access-ci-org/Jetstream_Cluster/README.md

 ## Current Status

+FIX INSTALL.SH TO GET THE SSH KEY NAME RIGHT!

 As suspend_program and resume_program and compute_playbook currently
 stand, they will create a working compute node w/ running slurmd.